WHIZ-TV: Availability

 WHIZ is seen on cable systems in several adjacent counties, including Coshocton, Guernsey, Hocking, Licking, Morgan and Perry.
 It is shown on cable as far south as Nelsonville and used to be on cable systems as far west as Lancaster, Ohio, but has not been carried on cable any farther west than Perry County, the Buckeye Lake region and Granville in several years.

 Other stations

 Marquee Broadcasting also owns and operates radio stations WHIZ AM, WHIZ-FM ("Z-92"), and WZVL ("Highway 103").
-The WHIZ Media Group operated WCVZ ("Highway 102") prior to its replacement by what is now WWLG ("La Grande 102.5"); it continues to hold WWLG's license, even though that station moved from Zanesville to the Columbus market in 2009 and is operated by Urban One through a local marketing agreement.
+The WHIZ Media Group operated WCVZ ("Highway 102") prior to its replacement by what is now WKVR ("K-Love"); it continues to hold WKVR's license, even though that station moved from Zanesville to the Columbus market in 2009 and is operated by the Educational Media Foundation through a local marketing agreement.

 Until early 2008, WHIZ also operated CW Plus stations in Zanesville (WBZV) and Parkersburg, West Virginia (WBPB).
 After their closure, it was replaced on cable lineups by WWHO in Zanesville and WQCW in Parkersburg.
 The CW Plus has since been reinstated on Zanesville cable lineups, now operated directly by the various cable providers serving the market.